 The first thing you’ll need to do is submit the DA or the Development Application/Assessment.
 The DA is the form used to request permission to build or develop within the local area.
 A DA is not a single document.
 Instead, it is a compilation of documents and it helps to prove that your project deserves to be approved.
 These documents will also show how your project obeys all building requirements.
-The DA will normally include site plans, independent reports and architectural plans.
+The DA for drafting in Perth will normally include site plans, independent reports and architectural plans.
 You should also include a statement detailing any political contributions you have made to local council.

 The Construction Certificate (CC)

 Before your builder can break ground on the project, you’ll need to submit a construction certificate application.
 After this document has been approved, the construction can begin.
 However, you’ll usually only be able to get the construction certificate approved, after the DA has been approved.
 In some rare cases, you may be able to submit both documents simultaneously.
 The construction certificate application should detail the plans that will be followed during the building process.
 This application can be approved by the council or a private certifier.

 Submitting your DA will not be a timely or difficult process.
 However, receiving approval from council can be drawn out, causing frustration and delay.
 The best way to avoid such issues is to submit your DA in a timely manner and make sure your application is completed correctly and thoroughly.
 Errors and missing information will definitely cause delay and be expensive.
 View the application thoroughly, before submitting it to council to avoid these problems.